RobRendell/gTove/README.md

     * Tabletop setting: control what players can do with their dice bag (personal colour, personal pools, custom dice)
     * Tabletop setting: dice pool size limit
 * Duplicate maps (just once, or N times, like minis?)
-* Support drag-and-drop of files into Map/Mini browser windows to upload them?
 * Ability to duplicate maps on the tabletop (useful for map tiles)
 * Cut and paste minis?
 "Send to" cascading menu to move minis between levels?
 * Pieces roster improvement: "Status" column type, icons that can be toggled on/off